zimle/notes/git.md

 When migrating to a formatter tool, the most simplest version is to just let it run over the whole code base.
 Sadly, this annihilates a lot of useful information from git blame.
-To cirumvent this issue, one can create a list of commit hashes, typically called `.git-blame-ignore-revs`.
+To circumvent this issue, one can create a list of commit hashes, typically called `.git-blame-ignore-revs`.
 One now has two options to ignore these commits in git blame:

 1. Run `git config --local blame.ignoreRevsFile .git-blame-ignore-revs` such git automatically recognizes these commits.
     Even the IDE should recognize this.